Enhancing Membership Inference Attacks on Diffusion Models from a Frequency-Domain Perspective: Complementary Experiments

 \subsection{More Ablation Study}

-\textbf{Ablation Study on DDIM.} As shown in Tab. \ref{Ablation Study DDIM}, ablation experiments were performed on DDIM using the Tiny-IN dataset, and the experimental phenomenon is similar to the results in fine-tuned stable diffusion. we recommend a value range for \(r_{t}\) of \([3, 10]\) and for \(s\) of \([0.0, 0.3]\).
+\textbf{Ablation Study on DDIM.} As shown in Tab. \ref{Ablation Study DDIM}, ablation experiments were performed on DDIM using the CIFAR-100 dataset, and the experimental phenomenon is similar to the results in fine-tuned stable diffusion. we recommend that $3 \le r_{t} \le 10$ and $0.0 \le s \le 0.3$.
 Within this range, the filter achieves optimal performance, significantly enhancing the baseline performance while exhibiting low sensitivity to changes in hyperparameters.

 \textbf{Hyperparameter Analysis.} Notably, our method consistently achieves remarkable performance at $s=5, r_t=0.2$ across diverse settings, ranging from low-resolution images in DDIM to high-resolution ones in Stable Diffusion.
 Furthermore, the effectiveness of the proposed method remains robust within our recommended hyperparameter range.
 This demonstrates that our configuration is highly generalizable and applicable to various datasets.
 Collectively, these findings reinforce our central thesis that high-frequency deficiency inherently constrain attack performance.